-Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifices) that produce heat lifiers) that produce heat.
+Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.

 /!
 Warning Do not defeat the safety purpose of polarized or grounding-type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet.